-The Financial statements contain the following financial instruments: other receivables.
+The Financial statements contain the following financial instruments: other receivables, cash at banks and current liabilities.

 Financial instruments are initially measured at fair value, including discount or premium and directly attributable transaction costs.
 After initial recognition, financial instruments are measured at amortised cost.
 For any specific applicable accounting policy see the specific descriptions of the financial instruments in this section.